The Mist (novella): Plot

-The morning after a severe thunderstorm causes a power outrage in the town of Bridgton, Maine, an unnaturally thick mist gradually envelops the area.
+The morning after a severe thunderstorm causes a power failure in the town of Bridgton, Maine, an unnaturally thick mist gradually envelops the area.
 Commercial artist David Drayton, along with his young son Billy and neighbor Brent Norton, the latter with whom David has had a legal dispute in the past, go to the local supermarket for groceries, leaving David's wife Stephanie behind at their home.
 Upon arrival, their suspicions are aroused by the sound of a siren.
 The mist completely covers the supermarket and conceals strange and hostile creatures.
 The situation is aggravated by an earthquake, which damages communications and leaves the store without electricity.
 When a young bagger, Norm, goes outside to fix a clogged vent in the store's generator, he is dragged into the mist by a mass of giant tentacles.

 David and assistant manager Ollie Weeks witness Norm's death and try to convince everyone else of what has happened, imploring that no one leave the store.
 Norton and a small group of people accuse David of lying and go outside for help, only to be killed by unnatural predatory creatures.
 Ollie is given a revolver by the young Amanda Dumfries.
 Large "insects" begin crawling over the outside of the store, attracting pterosaur-like creatures, one of which squirms inside through a broken window and is killed with an improvised torch amidst a general panic.
 Searching for an escape and needing to treat an elderly woman who was injured in the panic, David leads a group of people to retrieve medical supplies from an adjacent pharmacy, where they encounter huge spider-like creatures.
 Only half the expedition returns alive, heavily demoralizing the remaining survivors.